gristlabs/grist-core/documentation/database.md

 ### Inspecting the Document

 A Grist Document (with the `.grist` extension) is actually a SQLite database.
-You may download a document like [this one](https://api.getgrist.com/o/templates/api/docs/keLK5sVeyfPkxyaXqijz2x/download?template=false&nohistory=false) and inspect its content using the `sqlite3` command:
+You may download a document like [this one](https://api.getgrist.com/o/templates/api/docs/keLK5sVeyfPkxyaXqijz2x/download?template=false&nohistory=false) and inspect its content using a tool such as the `sqlite3` command:

 ````
 $ sqlite3 Flashcards.grist